Ensuring your privacy is protected

 - Conducting market research

-7. Automated individual decision making including profiling
+7. Automated decision-making including profiling

-Automated individual decision making, including profiling, takes place when you request a quote from Chill Insurance through our website.
+Automated individual decision making, including profiling, takes place when you request a quote from Chill through our website.
 The insurance providers we provide quotes on behalf of carry out this automated individual decision making.
 This means that we run your personal data through algorithms and internal models set by each of the insurance providers to determine your risk profile and calculate your insurance premium.
-This process includes the use of information you provide to Chill Insurance in your online quote form.
+This process includes the use of information you provide to Chill in your online quote form.
 For example, some factors that insurance providers would use for a car insurance policy are the age of the vehicle, location where the vehicle is parked and the age of drivers.
 This may include special categories of data, where relevant, such as Health Data or Criminal Convictions and offences data such as penalty point data.

 You have the right to human intervention to express your interests and contest automated decisions.
 If for any reason you are not satisfied with the quote obtained via our website please contact our office to request a quote on 01 400 3400.
 For further information on individual insurance provider’s automated individual decision making processes, please refer to their privacy policies.

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 This means that the period of time for which we store your personal data may depend on the type of data we hold.
 To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
 The table below outlines a general summary of our retention periods: